nbyouri/cliclock/README.md

 Fork of the tty-clock by xorg62.
-Borrowed from 12clock by genie5
+Code borrowed from 12clock by genie5